-Nominal exchange rates The current rate of exchange between the rand and foreign currencies.
+National Revenue Fund The consolidated account of national government into which all taxes, fees and charges collected by the South African Revenue Service and departmental revenue must be paid.
+Nominal exchange rate The current rate of exchange between the rand and foreign currencies.
 The "effective" exchange rate is a trade-weighted average of the rates of exchange with other currencies.
-Non-interest expenditureTotal expenditure by government less debt service costs.
+Non-interest expenditure Total expenditure by government less debt service costs.
 Organisation for Economic Cooperation and Development (OECD) An organisation of 30 mainly industrialised countries.
 Primary sector The agricultural and mining sectors of the economy.
 Private sector credit extension Credit provided to the private sector by banks.
 This includes all loans, credit card balances and leases.
 Public-private partnership (PPP) A contractual arrangement in which a private party performs part of a government function and assumes the associated risks.
 In return, the private party receives a fee according to predefined performance criteria.
 Public sector borrowing requirement The consolidated cash borrowing requirement of general government and non-financial public enterprises.

-Real effective exchange rate A measure of the rate of exchange of the rand relative to a tradeweighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.
+Real effective exchange rate A measure of the rate of exchange of the rand relative to a trade-weighted average of South Africa's trading partners' currencies, adjusted for price trends.
 Real expenditure Expenditure measured in constant prices, i.e. after taking account of inflation.

-Repurchase (repo) rateThe rate at which the Reserve Bank lends to commercial banks.
+Repurchase (repo) rate The rate at which the Reserve Bank lends to commercial banks.
 Reserves (foreign exchange) Holdings of foreign exchange, either by the Reserve Bank only, or by the Reserve Bank and domestic banking institutions.
 Seasonally adjusted and annualised The process of removing the seasonal volatility (monthly or quarterly) from a time series.
-This provides a measure of the underlying trend in the data.

-Southern African Customs Union

-(SACU) Agreement

-An agreement that allows for the unrestricted flow of goods and services, and a sharing of customs and excise revenue, between

-South Africa, Botswana, Namibia, Lesotho and Swaziland.

-Southern African Development
+This provides a measure of the underlying trend in the Southern African Customs Union (SACU) Agreement An agreement that allows for the unrestricted flow of goods and services, and a sharing of customs and excise revenue, between South Africa, Botswana, Namibia, Lesotho and Swaziland.
+Southern African Development Community (SADC) A regional governmental organisation that promotes collaboration, economic integration and technical cooperation throughout Southern Africa.

-Community (SADC)

-A regional governmental organisation that promotes collaboration, economic integration and technical cooperation

-throughout Southern Africa.

 Terms of trade An index measuring the ratio of export prices to import prices.
 Trade balance The monetary record of a country's net imports and exports of physical merchandise.
 See also current account.
 Unit labour costs The cost of labour per unit of output.
 Calculated by dividing average wages by productivity (output per worker per hour).